RanitMandal/Ranit/README.md

 ## Getting Started

 To view my portfolio website, simply open the `index.html` file in your web browser.
-Alternatively, you can access the live website at [Insert Live Link Here].
+Alternatively, you can access the live website at [Live Link Here](https://ranitmandal.github.io/Ranit/).

 ## Contributing